WPManageNinja/paymattic-docs/docs/customer-profile/how-to-view-customer-profile-in-wordpress.md

 ## Access Customer Profiles

-To learn how to view the Customers section in Paymattic, follow the steps with the screenshots below –

 First, go to **Paymattic Dashboard** from the **WordPress Left Sidebar**, click the **Customers** section, and all the features will appear to help you view your overall customer profiles.